vatesfr/xen-orchestra/@xen-orchestra/web-core/docs/composables/collection.composable.md

 - `true` if the item explicitly passes the filter
 - `false` if the item explicitly doesn't pass the filter
-- `undefined` if the filter is ignored
+- `undefined` if the filter doesn't apply to the item

 ## `defineCollection` helper